AmarTauqeer/Web-Scrapping-using-React-Node/README.md

 ### Author
 ```
 Amar Tauqeer
-Msc in Information Systems at Vienna University of Economics and Business
+MSc in Information Systems at Vienna University of Economics and Business
+MSc in Computer Science studding at University of Vienna
 +43 68864 133065
 amar.tauqeer@gmail.com
 amar.tauqeer@hotmail.com